 10. YOUR CALIFORNIA, NEVADA AND OTHER STATE OPT-OUT PRIVACY RIGHTS

 If you are a California resident, you may be entitled to opt out from having your Personal Information shared or used under California Civil Code Section 1798.120.
 If you are a California or Nevada resident, you may be entitled to opt out of the sale of your Personal Information under California Civil Code Section 1798.120 or Nevada Senate Bill 220 respectively.
 If you are a resident of any other State, you may be entitled to similar rights.
 You may make an opt-out or related request by contacting us using the contact information in Section 13 below or clicking the “Exercise Your Rights” or “Do Not Sell My Personal Information” links at the bottom of Prove’s website.

-Under the GDPR or EU Data Protection Laws, Prove may be considered a data controller and/or a data processor depending on the nature of the transaction.
+Under the GDPR, Prove may be considered a controller and/or a processor depending on the nature of the transaction.

-Legal Basis for Processing in the EU: In the EU, Prove may process your personal data (as defined under applicable laws) if necessary:
+Legal Basis for Processing under GDPR: Under the GDPR, Prove may process your personal data (as defined under applicable laws) if necessary:

 Prove may also process personal data on the basis of your freely given, specific, informed, and unambiguous consent.
-Under EU Data Protection Laws, you are entitled to withdraw your consent at any time.
+You are legally entitled to withdraw your consent at any time.
 If you do this and we have no alternative legal basis for processing your personal data, this may affect our ability to provide you with rights to use the Sites as well as our Solutions.